-The Portfolio may be appropriate for you if you are investing for goals several years away and are comfortable with stock market risks.
-The Portfolio would not be appropriate for you if you are investing for short-term goals, or are mainly seeking current income.
+The Portfolio may be appropriate for you if you are investing for goals several years away and are comfortable with stock market and foreign securities risks.
+The Portfolio would not be appropriate for you if you are investing for short- term goals, or are mainly seeking current income.

 Market Risk: Stocks may decline over short or even extended periods of time.
 Equity markets tend to be cyclical: there are times when stock prices generally increase, and other times when they generally decrease.
 In addition, the Portfolio is subject to the additional risk that the particular types of stocks held by the Portfolio will underperform other types of securities.
 Market risks, including political, regulatory, market, economic and social developments, and developments that impact specific economic sectors, industries or segments of the market, can affect the value of the Portfolio's investments.
-Natural disasters, public health emergencies (including pandemics and epidemics such as COVID-19), war, military conflict, terrorism and other global unforeseeable events may lead to instability in world economies and markets, may lead to market volatility, and may have adverse long-term effects.
+Natural disasters, public health emergencies (including pandemics and epidemics such as

+COVID-19), war, military conflict, terrorism and other global unforeseeable events may lead to instability in world economies and markets, may lead to market volatility, and may have adverse long-term effects.
 The Portfolio cannot predict the effects of such unforeseeable events in the future on the economy, the markets or the Portfolio's investments.

 Options Risk: Writing and purchasing call and put options are highly specialized activities and entail greater than ordinary investment risks.
 The successful use of options depends in part on the future price fluctuations and the degree of correlation between the options and the securities markets.
 The value of the Portfolio's positions in options fluctuates in response to changes in the value of the underlying security, index, or stock index ETF, as applicable.
 The Portfolio also risks losing all or part of the cash paid for purchasing call and put options.
-Unusual market conditions or the lack of a ready market for any particular option at a specific time may reduce the effectiveness of the Portfolio's option strategies, and for these and other reasons the Portfolio's option strategies may not reduce the Portfolio's volatility to the extent desired.
+Unusual market conditions or the lack of a ready market for any particular option at a specific time may reduce the effectiveness of the Portfolio's volatility to the extent desired.
 The Portfolio may reduce its holdings of put options resulting in an increased exposure to a market decline.